 Clicking a title goes to the title details.
 Clicking an author searches all works by the author.
 If you want to place a hold on the title, click Place Hold to the right of the title information.

-Above the results list there is a Limit to Available check box.
-Checking this box will filter out those titles with no available copies in the library or libraries at the moment.
-Usually you will see your search results are re-displayed with fewer titles
+Above the results list there are Limit to Available and Exclude Electronic Resources checkboxes.
+Checking Limit to Available will filter out those titles with no available copies in the library or libraries at the moment.
+Checking Exclude Electronic Resources will filter out titles for electronic resources.
+Usually you will see your search results re-displayed with fewer results.

 The Sort by drop-down list is beside the Limit to Available button.
 Clicking an entry on the list will re-sort your search results accordingly.